CliffS/attribute-boolean/README.md

 # ACKNOWLEDGEMENTS

-Alan Haggai Alavi `<alanhaggai@alanhaggai.org>` for his Scalar::Boolean module [Scalar::Boolean](http://search.cpan.org/perldoc?Scalar::Boolean) which was the inspiration for this module.
+Alan Haggai Alavi `<alanhaggai@alanhaggai.org>` for his [Scalar::Boolean](http://search.cpan.org/perldoc?Scalar::Boolean) module  which was the inspiration for this module.

-# LICENSE AND COPYRIGHT
+# LICENCE AND COPYRIGHT

 Copyright 2014 Cliff Stanford.